d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 :eqlabel:`rnn_h_without_state`

 In :eqref:`rnn_h_without_state`, we have the weight parameter $\mathbf{W}_{xh} \in \mathbb{R}^{d \times h}$, the bias parameter $\mathbf{b}_h \in \mathbb{R}^{1 \times h}$, and the number of hidden units $h$, for the hidden layer.
-Thus, broadcasting (see :numref:`subsec_broadcasting`) is applied during the summation.
+So armed, we apply broadcasting (see :numref:`subsec_broadcasting`) during the summation.
-Next, the hidden layer output $\mathbf{H}$ is used as input of the output layer.
-The output layer is given by
+Next, the hidden layer output $\mathbf{H}$ is used as input of the output layer, which is given by

 $$\mathbf{O} = \mathbf{H} \mathbf{W}_{hq} + \mathbf{b}_q,$$